kellycode/flag-waving/README.md

 ![enter image description here](https://github.com/kellycode/flag-waving/raw/main/public_img.jpg)

-Based on the Animation / Cloth Three.js experiment at https://threejs.org/examples/#webgl_animation_cloth
+Based on the (now removed) Animation / Cloth Three.js experiment that was at at https://threejs.org/examples/#webgl_animation_cloth

 Organized the code to make it less cluttered and use classes.